Resources for:

 I am not applying to the program this year, but want to begin to prepare for the admissions process.
 How should I get started?

-• The most important thing to do is to start preparing for and taking the CBEST, CSET and GRE.
-The CBEST is valid for life, the CSET is valid for 10 years and the GRE is valid for five years.
+- The most important thing to do is to start preparing for and taking the CBEST and CSET.
+The CBEST is valid for life and the CSET is valid for 10 years.

 How can I check the status of my application?